 Assuming I am correct, the next objective for the Dow could well be 30,000.
 If incorrect we could see 300,000!
 People always are inventive.
-Because of currency exchange and export regulations, they found a method that would more or less safeguard the purchasing power of the Fiat paper Zim-dollar.
+Because of currency exchange and export regulations, they found a method that would more or less safeguard the purchasing power of the fiat paper Zim-dollar.
 We all know Stock certificates represent ACTIVES.
 The citizens of Zimbabwe also knew this.
-Instead of dangerous Bank Deposits, and to minimize the loss in purchasing value their money, they learned to convert their money into stocks.
+Instead of dangerous Bank Deposits, and to minimize the loss in the purchasing value of their money, they learned to convert their money into stocks.

 Zim currency 'becoming unusable'